UNINETTSigma2/documentation/jobs/choosing-number-of-cores.md

 ## Using top

-While the job is running, find out on which node(s) it runs using `squeue -u $USER`, then `ssh` into one of the listed compute nodes and run `top -u $USER`.
+While the job is running, find out on which node(s) it runs using `squeue --me`, then `ssh` into one of the listed compute nodes and run `top -u $USER`.

 Some clusters also have `htop` available which produces similar output as `top`